LINBIT/drbd/Documentation/application-resync-synchronization.rst

 this application write when it performed the resync read, the application write will overwrite the resync write on the target with identical data.
 This is harmless.

+Resync requests sent from the target are not exclusive with application writes from the same peer.
+However, since the resync and application data originate from the same node, they are transmitted in the correct order in the data stream.
+Application IO defers to received resync IO, ensuring that a resync write received before an application write is also submitted first.

 Correctness of bitmap bits
 --------------------------